Beckham’s stadium complex for Inter Miami taking shape

 The centerpiece of everything is the 18,000-seat stadium, and parts of what will become the field are already largely marked off.
 Drainage was installed first, followed by four inches of rock for a base.
 From there, sprinklers go into place and four thin pieces of wood are set in place to mark where the goalposts will go.
 About a foot of soil will be added in the coming weeks, watered and compacted and graded.
 Sod is scheduled to go in Nov.
 14; from there, it’ll be protected and fenced off and finally, what now seems like an oversized sand pit right now will look like a place to play soccer.

-Behind that are more fields, including a turf one can be used for high school football and other events.
+Behind that are more fields, including a turf one that can be used for high school football and other events.
 The other half-dozen grass fields will be for training and the team’s affiliate clubs.

 A coach will be hired soon.
 A roster is coming.
-There are plans for a soft opening a few weeks before the season and then, when the first match is played all the mess and chaos will be forgotten.
+There are plans for a soft opening a few weeks before the season and then, when the first match is played, all the mess and chaos will be forgotten.

 “I wasn’t ready for this.
 I’m still not,” McDonough said.
 “I’m learning as we go.
 Conduits, positioning of poles, there’s so many things that you don’t realize until you live it.
 But that’s what it takes and we’re getting it done.”